 Creditor's cases are based on business records.
 As the business records predicate is onerous, why go to trial without a business records affidavit having been served pursuant to Tex.
 R. Evid.
 902(10)(b)?
 Since an affidavit cannot be cross examined, it is a safer predicate than a witness.
-See the recent changes to Rule 902(10), applicable to suits filed on or after September 1, 2014, including changes to the affidavit form.
-Serve the affidavit and records on all parties at least 14 days before trial.
-Though not required under the amended rule, consider attempting to file the affidavit and records during the transitional period.
+Under the old rule (suits filed before Sept.
+1, 2014), the affidavit and records had to be filed with the court and served on all parties.
+Under the revised Rule 902(10), applicable to suits filed on or after September 1, 2014, the affidavit and records need only be served on each party to the case at least 14 days before trial.
+Service may be performed by any method permitted by Tex.
+R. Civ.
+P. 21a.